Drew Gordon: Early life

+During his senior year, Gordon notched 17.5 points per game and 10.5 rebounds per game in eleven games before being sidelined by an ankle injury.
+However, that injury had minimal impact on his season and the recognition accrued therein as he was not only invited to play in the 2008 Jordan Brand Classic, but was also named a 2008 member of Long Beach Press-Telegram's Best in the West first team as well as the 2007–08 Les Schwab Invitational most valuable player.

 College career

 UCLA

 On May 7, 2007, Drew Gordon committed to play for Ben Howland at UCLA, choosing the Bruins over North Carolina, Duke, Arizona, Washington, Stanford, and California.
 Gordon was a highly touted recruit, and was reported as a four-star recruit, ranked 15th among all power forwards by both Scout.com and by Rivals.com.
 He was also scored a 96 (out of 100) recruit by ESPN, who remarked that Gordon "should see some time coming off the bench" in their November 2007 official scouting report.

 Freshman (2008–2009)

 Gordon played in 34 of 35 games, only missing the Bruins' first-round game in the NCAA tournament against VCU with a concussion.
-He picked up his first career double-double with season-highs of 14 points and 11 rebounds in a home win over Wyoming.
-Gordon averaged 3.6 points per game in an average of 10.9 minutes off the bench while finishing third on the team in offensive rebounds with 45, second in dunks with 19 and third in blocks with 15.
-He also was the most efficient Bruin that season as he made a team-high 56.5% of his shots (52-for-92) throughout the year.
+He picked up his first career double-double with season highs of 14 points and 11 rebounds in a home win over Wyoming.
+Gordon averaged just 3.6 points and 10.9 minutes per game without starting a game as a freshman.
+He finished third on the team in offensive rebounds with 45, second in dunks with 19 and third in blocks with 15.
+He also made a team-high 56.5% of his shots (52-for-92).